Icelk/xsnow-comp-patch/README.md

 Known Bugs
 ==========

-- Xsnow's color environment has changed to 32-bit, which appears to be incompatible with santa's pixmaps.
+- The patch changes xsnow's color environment to 32-bit, which appears to be incompatible with Santa's pixmaps.
 For now, Santa is automatically disabled if running with a compositor or `-nouseroot`.

 Compatibility